aqib-javed1119/Blog-project-/README.md

 ### `npm install --save nodemon `
 To automatically update any changes to the nodemon

-## Download Postman software to make GET and POST requests to test out the express.js api calls
+### Download Postman software to make GET and POST requests to test out the express.js api calls

+### `npm start` to start nodemon
+After doing the command npm install --save nodemon  in the backend folder do this command to start the backend server then you can try the postman software to send api calls